July Membership Special: Join Now & Choose FREE Personal Training or a Private Swim Lesson! Learn More.

 Lisa has used her sharp business insights on the Budget and Finance Committee to help guide us thoughtfully into the post-COVID era.
 As co-chair of the Social Impact Committee, she inspires others to give back, connecting the JCC to broader community needs.
 Whether she is introducing new families to Sunrise Day Camp, championing our adult enrichment programs, or fostering interfaith understanding through the Sisterhood of Salaam/Shalom, Lisa builds bridges wherever she goes.

-“By volunteering at the J and getting involved with the many elements that make the J the J, I have had the opportunity to be part of building and sustaining our community — a most satisfying experience,” Lisa says.
+Reflecting on her honor, Lisa shared, “By volunteering at the J and getting involved with the many elements that make the J the J, I have had the opportunity to be part of building and sustaining our community — a most satisfying experience,”

 Suzy Goldhammer Award for Service to Children and Youth: Joellen Kriss-Broubalow